luiz-resende/MLalgorithm-NLPclassification/README.md

 ### AUTHORSHIP
 All the scripts presented in the files *Project_02_Functions.py*, *Project_02_GridSearchModelsParameters.py*, *Project_02_TrainingModels.py* and *Project_02_Testing_HeldOut.py* (with the exception of the imported modules) were coded/implementd by *Luiz Resende Silva* himself.
 The scripts presented in *Project_02_UserDefinedClasses.py* file were coded by both *Luiz Resende Silva* and *Matheus Faria themselves*.

-All classification, preprocessing and utilities modules were imported from either Scikit-Learn, NLTK and Mlxtend, with exception of the Multinomial Bernoulli Naive-Bayes classification model implemented from scratch, following the project's instructions.
+All classification, preprocessing and utilities modules were imported from either Scikit-Learn, NLTK and Mlxtend, with exception of the MultiClassBernoulliNB classification model implemented from scratch, following the project's instructions.
 All other modules were general libraries used in handling data and support implemented functions.